 As was described in the main text, although few models can accurately capture ENSO diversity, a recently developed stochastic conceptual model successfully reproduces its diverse behaviors and non-Gaussian statistics \cite{chen2022multiscale}.
 This model has been highlighted in a recent review \cite{vialard2025nino}, making it a suitable testbed for studying El Ni\~no diversity.
-The model consists of six state variables: ocean zonal current in the CP ($u$), western Pacific (WP) thermocline depth ($h_W$), CP SST ($T_C$), EP SST ($T_E$), atmospheric winds ($\tau$, intraseasonal), and decadal variation ($I$, decadal).
+Using the defined abbreviations from the main text, the model consists of six state variables: ocean zonal current in the CP ($u$), WP thermocline depth ($h_W$), CP SST ($T_C$), EP SST ($T_E$), atmospheric winds ($\tau$, intraseasonal), and background Walker circulation ($I$, decadal).
 The variables ($u$, $h_W$, $T_C$, and $T_E$) operate on interannual timescales and model the anomalies away from the corresponding climatology.
 As a nonlinear system with state-dependent noise, the model generates extreme events and intermittency.
 Note that the decadal variable represents the strength of the Walker circulation.
 The two SST variables ($T_C$ and $T_E$) allow reconstruction of spatiotemporal SST patterns across the equatorial Pacific, providing an intuitive way to identify different ENSO event types.
 The model reads: {\allowdisplaybreaks

 } While the full model details are available in \cite{chen2022multiscale}, its basic mechanism can be summarized as follows.
 EP El Ni\~no events are typically associated with a strong thermocline buildup in the WP, whereas CP EN and La Ni\~na events are primarily triggered by advective processes.
 In the latter case, when $\sigma(I) \propto I$ is larger, indicating a strengthening Walker circulation, the advection term $u$ becomes dynamically significant in driving $T_C$.
-Unlike the standard discharge-recharge oscillator model, which couples $h_W$ and $T_E$, the $T_C$ variable acts as a transitional component that is expected to have a more direct influence on $T_E$.
+Unlike the standard discharge--recharge oscillator model, which couples $h_W$ and $T_E$, the $T_C$ variable acts as a transitional component that is expected to have a more direct influence on $T_E$.